KDD-OpenSource/data-generation/README.md

 # data-generation

 The repository provides a synthetic multivariate time series data generator.
-The implementation is an extention of the cylinder-bell-funnel [1] time series data generator.
+The implementation is an extension of the cylinder-bell-funnel [1] time series data generator.
-The scipt enables synthetic data generation of different length, dimensions and samples.
+The script enables synthetic data generation of different length, dimensions and samples.

 Scaleability_length.ipynb --> Generate time series of different length and fixed number of samples/dimensions.
 Scaleability_number.ipynb --> Generate time series of different number of samples and fixed number of dimensions/length.